 Learning & Teaching Activities

 Learning & Teaching Modes

 Lectures are used to deliver content relevant to the specified course objectives.
 Lectures include the opportunity for open discussion, questions and problem solving activities.

 Tutorials aim to develop and support the material covered in the lectures as well as provide a forum for acquiring skills and knowledge necessary to complete the assessment tasks.
 The tutorials take the form of class discussions, demonstrations and problems-solving activities.

-Practicals aim to apply the knowledge covered in the lectures to determine food groups and the number of serves for everyday foods in the Australinan diet, to assess nutritional quality of an individual's diet and to modify a diet with the aim of improving diet quality and long term health.
+Practicals aim to apply the knowledge covered in the lectures to assess nutritional quality of an individual’s diet and to modify a diet with the aim to improve diet quality and long term health.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

 A student enrolled in a 3 unit course, such as this, should expect to spend, on average 12 hours per week on the studies required.
 This includes both the formal contact time required to the course (e.g., lectures and practicals), as well as non-contact time (e.g., reading and revision).